Sarah-Safarzadeh/super-disco/README.md

 # Work Day Scheduler
-### The Coding Bootcamp at UT - Assignment 05 - Third Party APIs Challenge!

 ## Assignment Objective:
 Create a simple calendar application that allows a user to save events for each hour of the day.